 Once the horse is standing square, establish at least three seconds of immobility before you ask him to move off.
 Make sure that the horse walks forward in response to your aids, not just because he thinks he can!

-Finally, always finish each training session with a good halt.
-Insist on immobility before you dismount.
+Finally, always finish each training session with a good halt and insist on immobility before you dismount.
 There’s nothing worse than a horse that’s half-way across the arena and heading for his stable before you’ve even taken your feet out of the stirrups!

 Teaching your horse to stand still is important, not only for your dressage marks but for safety too.

 If your horse is a natural fidget, be prepared to be patient, and accept that you might have to sacrifice a square halt for immobility until your horse has learned to stand still.

 - How to Ride a Good Halt

 - How to Ride a Good Trot-Halt Transition

 - How to Ride a Good Halt-Trot Transition

 - How to Salute in a Dressage Test